Mil'Von James

-Mil'Von Keishawn James (born September 17, 1985 in Los Angeles, California) is a high school coach of American football.
+Mil'Von Keishawn James (born September 17, 1985) is a high school coach of American football.
 He played college football for the UNLV Rebels, where he led the nation in passes defended, and was not drafted by a professional team in any league.
 He played college football for the UCLA Bruins from 2003-2005.
-His younger brother Malik "Fig" James plays for the Nevada Wolfpack.
+His younger brother Malik "Fig" James played for the Nevada Wolfpack.